Solar panel efficiency

 AC cable loss

-Likewise, connection between the inverter and the electricity switchboard of the property, may experience a drop in voltage leading to a small loss in the efficiency of the system.
+Similarly, the connection between the inverter and the electricity switchboard can result in a drop in voltage leading to a small loss in the efficiency of the system.

 When accurately calculating solar panel output for a given location, all of these factors should be accounted for.
 All of our calculators that ask for your postcode factor in the affect of tilt and orientation, and all of the solar panel efficiency factors.